Last Updated on January 22, 2023

 Proficient Classes: Fighter, Paladin

-Heavy armor offers the highest base ACs and don’t factor dexterity into their calculations at all.
+Heavy armor offers the highest base ACs and doesn’t factor dexterity into their calculations at all.
 The biggest downside is that all heavy armor gives you disadvantage on stealth checks.

 This category of armor also comes with its own additional mechanic – strength requirements.